-It’s June, and our family is focusing this month on teaching our kids, ages 12 and 14, about inclusivity and compassion.
+It’s June, and our family is focusing this month on teaching our kids about inclusivity and compassion.
 Why?
-Because it’s Pride Month, and although we normally get to celebrate at fun events filled with rainbows and glitter, this year we’ll celebrate online at the Together For Pride virtual event on Pride weekend (June 26–28).
+Because it’s Pride Month, with lots of festivities filled with rainbows and glitter planned for Seattle PrideFest (June 24–25, 2023).
 We’ll also be using the month to find teachable moments when I’m able to explain to them the importance of diversity, equity and inclusion, and the many ways that people love one another.

 As a heterosexual woman, I’ve been able to move through the world without having my sexuality or relationships questioned.
 I can go out in public and show affection to my husband without fear of discrimination or violence.
 I was able to marry him without question, criticism or laws preventing me from doing so.
 Regardless of my children’s sexuality and identities, I want them to understand what it means to be an ally of the LGBTQIA+ community by being supportive, listening and using my voice to stand up for what’s right.
 And I want them to be raised in an environment where diversity is accepted and respected, in hopes that they will grow up to be empathetic toward others and embrace the beauty of difference.

 As a Pride events regular, I know what to expect and have been teaching my children about the importance of inclusivity.
-Here are some tips that may be helpful to parents who have had similar experiences or even newbies looking forward to attending virtual events and talking about Pride with their kids:
+Here are some tips that may be helpful to parents who have had similar experiences or even newbies who are looking forward to attending events and talking about Pride with their kids:

-Talk about the birds and the bees
+The birds and the bees

 One of the best ways to be an ally and to raise young allies is to introduce them to the concept of diversity.
-I focused on expanding the definition of the word “family” early on in my children’s lives so that they understood that families come in all shapes and sizes.
-A favorite way to incorporate this is through play: We chose books and toys with diverse characters and reminded our children that families can come in all kinds of combinations.
+I focused on expanding the definition of the word “family” early on in my children’s lives so that they understood that families come in all configurations and sizes.
+A favorite way to incorporate this is through play: We chose books and toys featuring diverse characters and reminded our children that families can come in all kinds of combinations.
 When they ask us questions about LGBTQIA+ families, we answer honestly and explain that what matters most is that parents love their children.

 Rainbows and glitter for all